mae-olsen/CS451_Final_Project/README.md

 This will create synthetic images with corresponding label files that contain all symbol bounding box coordinates with the symbol class.
 3. Run change_labels.py script to mask symbol classes (YOLOv8n model is only to detect symbol or no symbol rather than the symbol type)
 4. Use data_explore.ipynb for exploratory data analysis and 80/20 train/val data splitting

+Part II: Model Training

+1. To fine-tune the YOLOv8n model, create .yaml file, like yolo.yaml with your directory structure and run yolo_tuning.ipynb.
+This notebook also produces some visualizations based on results.
+2. For HPO and training for the CNN and logistic regression models, use class_models.ipynb.
+This file references int_mapping.json, which maps integers to LaTeX symbol labels.